prestonlimlianjie/moh-vaccinegov/_information/1-list-of-polyclinics-and-vaccination-centres.md

 title: List of Polyclinics and Vaccination Centres
 permalink: information/clinic-list
 ---

-This is the list of clinics that are administering the Covid-19 Vaccines.
+This is the list of polyclinics and vaccination centres that are administering the Covid-19 Vaccines.

 <table>
   <thead>